hackergrrl/hypercore-progress/README.md

 # hypercore-progress

-> track the sync progress of a non-sparse non-live hypercore replication stream
+> Track the sync progress of a non-sparse non-live hypercore replication stream.

+This module lets you wrap a hypercore

 **N.B.** Designed for `hypercore@8`